MicrochainLabs/zkScope-NoirHack/README.md

 ## Integration
 1) The Bybit attack is an alert for missing a strong security guarantee for smart accounts that hold an important amount of value.
 Using zkScope, we will add a new security layer to the existing Safe accounts that provide strong security guarantees around the accounts' on-chain behavior(technically, via safe handler).
-In general, it will be integrated into any smart accounts: ERC-4337/ERC-7579 compliant accounts and smart EOAs(EIP-7702).
+In general, it will be integrated into any smart accounts: ERC-4337/ERC-7579 and EIP-7702 compliant accounts.

 2) [Smart session](https://github.com/erc7579/smartsessions/tree/main): Session keys are scoped (i.e., restricted to certain on-chain actions), only valid for a pre-determined period, and authorized by the user.
 For example, a session key can be limited to only approve USDC transfers under a certain value to a whitelist of addresses for the next hour.
 They are a useful tool for making general UX improvements but can also unlock powerful new use cases that require delegating high-stakes access rights to a trusted entity like an AI agent or trading bot..
 For production, Smart Session is an ERC-7579 module created by Rhinestone and Biconomy.
 It only supports on-chain programmable permission.
 With zkScope, we will integrate off-chain programmable persimmon into the module.
 In the hackathon, we built a seamless on-chain experience with session keys using Noir.